skdelphix/maskdocs/docs/Delphix_Masking_APIs/Masking_Client/Masking_API_Client.md

 To access the API client on your Masking Engine, go to [<span class="underline">http://myMaskingEngine.myDomain.com/masking/api-client</span>](http://mymaskingengine.mydomain.com/masking/api-client).

+To access the API client documentation without an engine, please refer to the static HTML here: [Masking API 5.1.0 Documentation](/maskingApiEndpoints.html/).

 To see how to log into the API client and for some starter recipes, please check out API Cookbook document.
 Happy programming\!